Expeditionary Transfer Dock: Expeditionary Mobile Base (ESB) variants

-Unlike the first two Expeditionary Transfer Dock (ESD), the Lewis B. Puller-class, or sub-variant, of Expeditionary Mobile Base (ESB) vessels serve to support special forces missions, counter-piracy/smuggling operations, maritime security operations, and mine clearance, as well as humanitarian aid and disaster relief missions.
+Unlike the first two Expeditionary Transfer Dock (ESD), the Lewis B. Puller class, or sub-variant, of Expeditionary Mobile Base (ESB) vessels serve to support special forces missions, counter-piracy/smuggling operations, maritime security operations, and mine clearance, as well as humanitarian aid and disaster relief missions.
 In order to support these extended roles, the ESBs will have military detachments in addition to the civil service mariners.

 ESB vessels are designed to support low-intensity missions, allowing more expensive, high-value amphibious warfare ships and surface combatant warships to be re-tasked for more demanding operational missions for the U.S. Navy.
 These ESB variants are slated to operate in the Middle East and the Pacific Ocean.

 Like the first two Expeditionary Transfer Dock, the overall design of the T-ESB-3 and T-ESB-4 is based on the hull of the civilian Alaska-class oil tanker.
-Both ESB variants will be outfitted with support facilities for its mine-sweeping, special operations, and other expeditionary missions.
+Both ESB variants will be outfitted with support facilities for its minesweeping, special operations, and other expeditionary missions.
 An accommodation barge will also be carried to support up to 298 additional mission-related personnel.
 Their aviation facilities include a 52000 ft2 flight deck with landing spots for two heavy-lift transport CH-53 helicopters, as well as additional deck space for two more CH-53s.
 Lewis B. Puller will also have a helicopter hangar, an ordnance storage magazine, underway replenishment facilities, and deck space for mission-related equipment storage.
 The addition of a flight deck makes the ship more top-heavy, and so less stable in heavy seas.
 The deck is made with two operating spots and two parking spots, plus room to store two in the hangar.
 The mission deck's ability to submerge to launch landing craft was disabled and instead a crane, capable of carrying 11 MT and moving a 41 ft boat in up to sea state 3, carries watercraft, towed arrays, and unmanned vehicles into the water.